HP shuffles top ranks, dashes 2014 growth hopes

-Shares in HP dropped 8 percent in after-hours trading after the company reported a 9 percent decline in Enterprise Group revenue, the company's second-largest division and a critical component of CEO Meg Whitman's plan to transform HP into a provider of enterprise computing services able to take on IBM (IBM.N) and Cisco Systems Inc (CSCO.O).
+Shares in HP dropped 8 percent in after-hours trading after the company reported a 9 percent decline in Enterprise Group revenue, the company's second-largest division and a critical component of CEO Meg Whitman's plan to transform HP into a provider of enterprise computing services able to take on IBM and Cisco Systems Inc.

 Whitman replaced Dave Donatelli with Bill Veghte at the helm of the Enterprise Group on Wednesday, calling the unit's performance "very disappointing."
 That, plus a persistent decline in PC sales as tablets and smartphones revolutionize computing, led her to backpedal from when she said in May that 2014 revenue growth was still possible.